TutorialDoctor/Software_Development/1 Learn.md

 7. API
 8. SDK

+A summary of this document can be found [here](https://github.com/TutorialDoctor/Software_Development/blob/master/More-Info/Learn%20Summary.md)
 # Intro
 ___
 A **computer program** is a **recipe** for a computer.
 The computer reads the recipe and  you get a game like **Angry Birds**, a word processor like **Microsoft Office**, or a website like Youtube.